nas5w/100-days-of-code-frontend/README.md

 - [freeCodeCamp](https://www.freecodecamp.org/)
 - Local software development Meetups!
 Most are very friendly to all experience levels.

 If you'd like my input on anything, feel free to [connect with me on Twitter](http://www.twitter.com/nas5w) and I'll do my best to try to offer some assistance.
-If you think there's an issue with the curriculum or have a recommentation, see the [contributing section](#contributing) below.
+If you think there's an issue with the curriculum or have a recommendation, see the [contributing section](#contributing) below.

-# Contibuting
+# Contributing

 ## Spread the Word